 Pay attention to the difference in 2D vs 3D!
 I have gotten them confused multiple times myself, especially when assembling materials for a new atrium.
 Oops!

-You can make or find figures from a variety of sources & media: clay (Sculpey brand often preferred), resin, clothespin or peg dolls… We started our parish atrium with lots of unclaimed nativity pieces in storage that fit the presentations.
+You can make or find figures from a variety of sources & media: clay (Sculpey brand often preferred)*, resin (such as Faith Expressions), or wooden peg dolls… We started our parish atrium with lots of unclaimed nativity decorations in storage that fit the presentations.
 However, many did not last normal wear & tear.

 Perhaps you have cut plywood figures yourself using the CGS USA Materials Manual templates.
-Maybe you bought a bulk pack of wooden clothespin dolls and feet.
+Some tips if you are looking to make your own 2D figures:

 Now what do you do with them?